Why are flags at half-staff in Arizona? Here's what to know

 In Arizona, the governor can also require that the state flag be lowered for all state, institutional and educational buildings.
 The law also allows the state flag to be lowered on the death of an incumbent elective state officer for seven days beginning on the day following the death of the officer.

-This article originally appeared on Arizona Republic: Why are flags at half-staff in Arizona on May 3?
+This article originally appeared on Arizona Republic: Why are flags at half-staff in Arizona on May 6?
+Here's what to know